Welcome to the John Martin Family Web Site

 • died at Camargo in 1846.

-Along the way, he and his wife Sarah (or Sally) became the parents of nine children (four girls and five boys), many of whose descendents will be listed here.
-These children were:
+Along the way, John and Sarah became the parents of nine children (four girls and five boys):

 --------------------------------

-1 Statistics compiled by the U.S. Census Bureau show that Martin, the 16th most common surname in the U.S., is held by 0.273% of the population, and that John, the 2nd most common given name for men (after James), is held by 3.271% of American males.
-Thus, out of the 138,053,563 males enumerated in the 2000 census, about 377,000 would have the last name of Martin and, all other things being equal, some 12,300 of those Martin men and boys would have the first name John.
+1 Statistics from the U.S. Census Bureau show that Martin, the 20th most common surname in the U.S., is held by 0.238% of the population.
+Thus, out of the 151,745,538 males enumerated in the 2010 census, about 361,000 would have the last name of Martin.
+The Census Bureau hasn't reported on the relative abundance of first names in the 2010 Census, but the last time they did (in 1990), John was the 2nd most common given name for men (after James) and was held by 3.271% of American males.
+If that is still valid, some 11,800 of those Martin men and boys would have the first name John.
 The actual number is probably higher, however, as it seems likely that families having an English surname (like Martin) would use English given names (like John) more than other families.
 So there could be considerably more "John Martins" in the U.S. than the 12,000 indicated by this simple calculation, and worldwide, there could be double, triple, or quadruple that number.

 2 The book Fragments of Martin Family History, by Ivory John Martin and Robert Walter Johnson (compiled and printed 1990 by Robert Eden Martin) includes a lengthy "Note on John Martins in Virginia, North Carolina, and Kentucky" (p.
-29-45), which describes several dozen men and boys by this name known to have resided in those three states during the latter part of the 18th century.
-This book is now posted on line, but its font sizes fluctuate erratically, and some of the type is very small.
-Therefore, you may find it easiest to read if you copy the relevant portion and paste it into a word processor as "unformatted text."
+29–45), which describes several dozen men and boys by this name known to have resided in those three states during the latter part of the 18th century.
+This book is now posted on line.